Brandon Knight (baseball): Return to American baseball

 Upon returning to the United States, Knight signed and played in the Pittsburgh Pirates organization for the 2006 season.

 In 2007, Knight signed with the Somerset Patriots of the Atlantic League.
 Brett Jodie, the former Yankee pitcher, now the Patriots pitching coach noticed that Knight's release point was too high.
 After Knight modified his release point, his command and velocity improved.
 The Mets decided to purchase his contract and signed him to their Triple-A team (New Orleans Zephyrs) in New Orleans, Louisiana.

 While pitching for the New Orleans Zephyrs, Knight was selected to play for the U.S. Olympic team at the 2008 Summer Olympics in Beijing, China.
 Knight pitched in two baseball games at the Olympics, earning one win.
 He earned a bronze medal as part of the U.S. team.

 Knight made his first career major league start in Shea Stadium for the New York Mets on July 26, 2008, against the St. Louis Cardinals.
 He allowed four runs in the first inning, but settled down, and held the Cardinals scoreless through the next four innings.
 Though he left the game with the Mets leading 5-4, the bullpen was unable to hold the lead and Knight was denied his first major league win.
 He was designated for assignment the following day, so that he could remain on the Olympic Roster.
 He was recalled to the Mets when rosters expanded in September, and he earned his first MLB win later in the year.

 KBO League

 On July 24, 2009, the New York Mets released Knight so that he could sign with the Samsung Lions in South Korea.
 On August 4, 2010, he was released from Samsung Lions due to an injury.

 Knight played with the Nexen Heroes Baseball Club of Seoul, South Korea from 2011 to 2014.
 In 2012 he led the KBO in ERA with 2.20 and innings pitched with 208-2/3, and was second in wins with 16.
 His career record in Korea was 48 wins and 38 losses with an ERA of 3.84.

 Since his retirement in 2015, Knight has been coaching within the Heroes organization.
 He is the franchise's current pitching coach.

-Personal
+Personal life

 Knight was born in Oxnard, California.
 He was raised in Ventura, California, and continues to reside there with his wife Brooke and children.